DrRetro2033/Reyveld/README.md

 ## Cross Platform 🖥️📱

-Arceus can run on any modern device that can run Dart code!
+Reyveld can run on any modern device that can run Dart code!

 ## Developer Friendly 🤝

-Anyone can use Arceus in their projects, yes even you!
+Anyone can use Reyveld in their projects, yes even you!
 Just remember to give credit if you incorporate it into your project.

-# Why use Arceus?
+# Why use Reyveld?

 ## Quick & Dirty Scripting ✍️

 Ever needed to quickly write to a binary file, or build a backup of your project?
-Arceus can help without needing to install Python.
+Reyveld can help without needing to install Python.

 ## Minimal Boilerplate 🥣

-You don't need logic to modify files, convert data, or create version control from scratch; Arceus will take care of all that!
+You don't need logic to modify files, convert data, or create version control from scratch; Reyveld will take care of all that!

 ## Unified Code 🔗

-Arceus scripts can be used in many different projects and be shared others easly, so learning different packages or libraries is not needed!
+Reyveld scripts can be used in many different projects and be shared others easly, so learning different packages or libraries is not needed!

 ## Transparent Authorization 🥂

 Developers can ask for permissions from their users easily with AuthVeld, an modern, auto-formatting, and detailed authorization form.

 > [!NOTE]
-> If you want an example of what you can do with Arceus, check out my other project [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC).
+> If you want an example of what you can do with Reyveld, check out my other project [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC).

 # Use Cases